Showing posts with label flyers. Show all posts

 There were several pubs with an ‘alternative’ crowd in Luton around this time – The Black Horse, The Sugar Loaf, later the Bricklayers Arms.
 But in the mid-1980s the various sub-cultures of punks, psychobillies, skinheads and bikers tended to congregate at one pub more than any other, The Blockers Arms in High Town Road.
 A hostile local historian has written that ‘During the late 1970s and early 1980s, the pub became a Mecca for some of the undesirable elements of Luton society, it being reported that the pub was used by drug-peddlers, with the result that there was much trouble with fights and under-age drinking’ (Stuart Smith, Pubs and Pints: the story of Luton’s Public Houses and Breweries, Dunstable: Book Castle, 1995).
 Most of this is true, but of course we all thought we were very desirable!

 The micro-tribes gathered in the pub were united in their alienation from mainstream Luton nightlife, whilst suspicious of each other, sometimes to the point of violence.
 The bikers dominated the pool table and the dealing.
 The traditional charity bottle on the bar read ‘support your local Hells Angels’, and you really didn’t want to argue with them.
 Skinheads would turn up looking for a fight, throwing around glasses.
 Even among the punks there were different factions, albeit overlapping and coexisting peacefully – some slightly older first generation punks, Crass-influenced anarcho-punks and goths.
 There were the early indie pop kids too, though I don't think anybody called them that at the time (The Razorcuts came from Luton as did Talulah Gosh's Elizabeth Price).
 The layout of the pub catered for the various cliques as there were different areas – the inside of the pub had little booths (the smallest for the DJ), and there was also an outside courtyard where bands sometimes played.
-I remember for instance seeing Welwyn's finest The Astronauts there.
+I remember for instance seeing Welwyn's finest The Astronauts there, as well as Luton punk bands such as Karma Sutra and The Rattlesnakes.

 I saw in 1984 in the Blockers.
 There was drinking, singing and dancing, with midnight marked with Auld Lang Syne and U2’s ‘New Year’s Day’.
 Inevitably Bowie’s 1984 also got an airing.
 Later in the year it closed down for refurbishment in the latest of a series of doomed attempts to lose its clientele.
 It reopened only to lose its license in 1986, closing soon after.
 The pub later reopened and eventually became The Well.